geomagpy/MARTAS/README.md

 ##### SSH key

-In case of “Permission denied (publickey)” generate and/or add SSH key:
+In case of “Permission denied (publickey)” generate and/or add SSH key (DO NOT ENTER A PASSPHRASE):

         ssh-keygen -t ed25519 -C "your_email@example.com"
         eval "$(ssh-agent -s)"